 To receive your tax statement in English, check the relevant box on the slip attached to your annual tax statement.

 To access your tax account, use the link on the right.
 If you use Windows 8.0, we recommend consulting the instructions in order to resolve compatibility issues.

 Bulky waste charging

 Since 2015, the City is offering a bulky waste collection service to residents of exempted buildings.
 The annual collection calendar includes nine (9) collections of bulky waste, whether reusable or landfill-bound.
-The tax by-law adopted in 2017 reflects this change by specifying a fee of fifteen dollars ($29) for the service.
+The tax by-law adopted in 2018 reflects this change by specifying a fee of twenty-nine dollars ($29) for the service.